Another Word For GASLIGHTING

 bill of goods

-Noun : (business) A collection of items purchased or offered for sale.
+Noun : (business) A list of items purchased or offered for sale; (metonymic) the items themselves, as a collection or set.

-Noun : (idiomatic) A set of misleading or deceptive claims; misinformation.
+Noun : (idiomatic) A set of misleading or deceptive claims.

 head game